 Mediation is usually initiated by a referral from a court, law enforcement agency, attorney or other source, or from a self-referral.
 All it takes is a phone call to our dispute resolution center (DRC) (509) 888-0957 to start the process.

 Scroll down to learn more.

 An intake specialist will speak with you to learn about the dispute, who is involved, how long it has been going on, and other important details.
-The other people involved are then contacted by the DRC staff and asked if they would be willing to participate in mediation to resolve the conflict.
-Since mediation is voluntary, the other parties have the right to refuse to participate unless they have been ordered into mediation by a court.
+The other person involved is then contacted by the DRC staff and asked if s/he would be willing to participate in mediation to resolve the conflict.
+Since mediation is voluntary, the other party has the right to refuse to participate unless the court has ordered the parties into mediation.
 If the case is very simple, the DRC staff may work with the disputants to see if the situation can be resolved by phone communication with everyone involved.

 If mediation is needed and all parties agree to participate, mediators are assigned to the case and a meeting date is set.
 The mediators come from all walks of life and all professions.
 They reflect the diversity of our community.
-They all must have a minimum of 36 hours of formal classroom training in mediation, complete an extensive written examination and then complete a supervised internship with experienced, certified mediators.
+They all must have a minimum of 36 hours of formal classroom training in mediation, pass an extensive written examination and then complete a supervised internship with experienced, certified mediators.
 Those who work with dissolution / family cases, group conflicts, and many other types of cases must have additional training and experience.

 When the participants arrive for the mediation session, they are greeted and brought into the mediation room.
-The mediators carefully explain the procedures to be followed and the steps of the mediation process.
+The mediators carefully explain the procedures that will be followed and the steps of the mediation process.
 If all agree to proceed with the mediation process, they sign the Agreement to Mediate and the mediation session continues through the remaining stages.